How do you generate demand with audiences that may know nothing about what you sell?

 What kind of content does that?
 Well, things that you might not think of as ‘content’: Google Ads, search-optimized website copy, digital banner ads, LinkedIn ads and Instagram posts, to name a few, as well as some more general-appeal blog posts.
 You can use these to get attention and raise interest, in a very general sense, in the kinds of solutions you provide.

 To generate demand, you need to get adequate reach for your above-Top-of-Funnel content in channels that your target audiences use.
-Channels that attract people interested in accounting software solutions will obviously be different from those used by people interested in buying a new sweater.
+Channels that attract people interested in accounting software solutions will obviously be different from those used by people interested in buying a new sildenafil pill.
 The mechanics of Top-of-Funnel demand generation are simple: use a variety of channels to spark interest and drive prospects to a website landing page for further reading/watching.

 Exchange contact info for valuable content